cemenenkoff/qsnake/README.md

 # Core Files
 `explore.py`
->Run `python explore.py -c config.json` to interface with this project.
+>Run `python explore.py` to interface with this project.
 Options like where to store output, whether to save images, build a gif, and also hyperparameters for the learning agent are all specified in `config.json`.

 `config.json`
 >Define how the script should run.
 All of the keys in the default configuration included below are required along with their example data types.